nofusscomputing/centurion_erp/docs/projects/centurion_erp/development/core/model_history.md

 about: https://github.com/nofusscomputing/centurion_erp
 ---

 Model History is a core feature that is intended to be used to keep an audit history of **ALL** changes to a model.
+All Tenancy Models are to have a history model created for it.

 ## Adding History to a Model